Proactive Triggers

 |---|---|---|---|

 | Static message | Displays the configured message exactly as written.
-No API call. | Free | Standard+ |
+No API call. | Free | Standard or higher |

 | AI context on reply | Shows the static message first.
-When the visitor replies, the bot receives page context (page title, meta description, or element text) for a context-aware response. | Only on reply | Standard+ |
+When the visitor replies, the bot receives page context (page title, meta description, or element text) for a context-aware response. | Only on reply | Premium or higher |

 | AI-generated message | The bot generates the proactive greeting itself based on page content.
 Makes an API call when the trigger fires.
 Rate-limited to 50/hour, cached for 1 hour.
-3-second timeout with fallback to static message. | Per trigger | Premium/Enterprise |
+3-second timeout with fallback to static message. | Per trigger | Premium or higher |

 Conditions & Scheduling